BinduBobbepalli/bindu.github.io/README.md

 visual studio code-Visual Studio Code is a streamlined code editor with support for development operations like debugging, task running, and version control.
 It aims to provide just the tools a developer needs for a quick code-build-debug cycle and leaves more complex workflows to fuller featured IDEs, such as Visual Studio IDE.
 Edit, build, and debug with ease#
 At its heart, Visual Studio Code features a lightning fast source code editor, perfect for day-to-day use.
 With support for hundreds of languages, VS Code helps you be instantly productive with syntax highlighting, bracket-matching, auto-indentation, box-selection, snippets, and more.by this visual studo code service ,I created a website with respective coding languages like java etc

+Step 1: Work on your project and push it to GitHub

+Step 2: Create an Azure Static Web App and this step automatically generates a GitHub workflow that will always initiate deployment every time you push changes to your repository.

 ![Screenshot_20221120_005139](https://user-images.githubusercontent.com/114553669/202870150-cb0d6289-ae9d-48f2-bcee-f530d75e85d2.png)

 ![Screenshot_20221120_005119](https://user-images.githubusercontent.com/114553669/202870167-a00a63e7-689e-49c8-9a6d-ee12f151f466.png)